 The West is not in the West.
 It is a project, not a place.

 Scalzi’s post is the kind of thing I wish I’d been able to write, or I wish some media-and-gamer-savvy blogging anthropologist would have written.
-At around the same time, a good portion of the anthropology blogosphere congregated for Adam Fish’s aptly-titled Anthropology’s Suicide?
+At around the same time, a good portion of the anthropology blogosphere congregated for Adam Fish’s aptly-titled “Anthropology’s Suicide?”
 Intense discussion followed about something David Graeber may or may not have said.
 More on this below.1

 Khan has said in a previous post that Reification is alright by me!
-It’s a point Trouillot might not have always disagreed with–Trouillot would talk about convenient reifications, and of the need to reify subsidiary ideas in order to concentrate on the concept being investigated.
+It’s a point Trouillot might not have always disagreed with.
+Trouillot discussed “convenient reifications,” and the need to reify subsidiary ideas in order to concentrate on the concept being investigated.
 However, Trouillot would emphasize that often the main role of social science is to take a particular reification and reveal it as process.

 In creating “the West,” the European Renaissance shaped a global geography of imagination.
 That geography required a “Savage slot,” a space for the inherently Other.
 Martinican author Edouard Glissant (1989:2) writes: “The West is not in the West.
 It is a project, not a place.”
 Indeed, the place we most often call the West is best called the North Atlantic–not only for the sake of geographical precision but also because such usage frees us to emphasize that “the West” is always a fiction, an exercise in global legitimation.
 That exercise sometimes takes the form of an explicit project in the hands of intellectual, economic, or political leaders.
 Yet most humans who see themselves as Westerners, aspire to become so, or criticize that aspiration experience the West in the form of a projection: the projection of the North Atlantic as the sole legitimate site for the universal, the default category, the unmarked–so to speak–of all human possibilities.